 Don't Look Under the Bed tackles a classic monster that almost every American child fears at some point in their life: the boogeyman.
 In the film, a teenage girl must team up with her brother's imaginary friend when she realizes the mischievous things happening around town, which she is being framed for, are the work of a boogeyman with a personal vendetta against her.

 Unfortunately, the fun was ruined for everyone as some parents decided they did not, in fact, "approve."
 They complained to Disney Channel about their children seeing a scary movie, so goes the story, and Disney eventually gave in and removed Don't Look Under the Bed from their prime-time October movie schedule.
-It can occasionally be found on in the late hours of the night.
+Thankfully these days we can stream it on Disney+!

 Teenage Marnie Cromwell has always felt different from other kids her age.
-She loves anything spooky or paranormal or weird, but her mom absolutely forbids all things of that nature -- including Halloween.
+She loves anything spooky or paranormal or weird, but her mom absolutely forbids all things of that nature—including Halloween.
 When Marnie overhears a revealing conversation between Mom and Grandma Aggie one night, her life is forever changed.
 She secretly follows her grandmother back to her home, a land called Halloweentown.
 But the unique, wonderful, magical sanctuary it seems to be has a darkness lurking in it, waiting to strike.
-Marnie must use her new belief and powers to save Halloweentown and the mortal world worth it.
+Marnie must use her new powers to save Halloweentown and the mortal world worth it.

 Ah, the nostalgia.
 Not just because Disney's Halloweentown is a movie I've been watching annually since I was a child, but also due to the way it so captures the mystique of Halloween night to a kid.
 Anything can happen.
 It's a night for more than candy and spookiness; mystery and adventure fill the cool, crisp dark air as well.

 Of course I loved this story; I dreamed of being Marnie.
-I'd keep my own mom and family, thanks, but discovering I was secretly a witch and that this whole magical world existed?
+Discovering I was secretly a witch and that a whole magical world existed?
 Yes, please.
 It wasn't just about riding brooms and casting spells.
 It was about possibility.
 I didn't want to give up the things deemed by "the grown-ups" to be too immature or unreal.

 Well, I never did get any magic powers; but every October when I watch Halloweentown on Disney Channel I become a kid again and I remember to see how special Halloween is thanks to this classic Disney Halloween movie.